- senior translator vetted by Thailand's Department of Consular Affairs on staff for Māori

 Why NYC Legal & Notary for Name Change Certificate → Māori

-NYC Legal & Notary Services Co., Ltd. is a registered Thai law firm, and the Māori desk sits inside the translation-and-legalisation division.
+The Māori workflow is one division of a registered Thai law firm with six in-house Notarial Services Attorneys, which is why every file can be notarised, MFA-stamped and embassy-attested without leaving our office chain.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 For the Māori pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Māori command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
 Every translator signs an NDA covering attorney-client privilege.